Home » Type » Condiment » How To Make Tahini

 How To Store

-• Pantry: Tahini paste can be stored in the pantry for up to 1 – 2 months in an airtight container.
-If it separates, give a good stir before using.
-If you notice any funny smells or mold, discard immediately (I’ve never had this issue, but mention it just in case).
+• Pantry: Tahini paste can be stored in the pantry for 1 – 2 months in an airtight container.
+If it separates, give it a good stir before using.
+If you notice any funny smells or mold, discard it immediately (I’ve never had this issue, but I mention it just in case).

 • Refrigerator: I generally keep my tahini in the refrigerator to preserve maximum freshness.
 It will last for up to 6 months.